WheteThunger/AutomatedWorkcarts/README.md

 - `aw.removetrigger <id>` (alias: `awt.remove`) -- Removes the specified trigger.
 - `aw.enabletrigger <id>` (alias: `awt.enable`) -- Enables the specified trigger.
 This is identical to `aw.updatetrigger <id> enabled`.
 - `aw.disabletrigger <id>` (alias: `awt.disable`) -- Disables the specified trigger.
 This is identical to `aw.updatetrigger <id> disabled`.
 Disabled triggers are ignored by trains and are colored gray.
 - `aw.settriggertrain <id> <wagon1> <wagon2> ...` (alias: `awt.train`) -- Assigns zero or more train cars to the trigger, replacing the current list of train cars, causing this trigger to automatically spawn a train with the specified workcarts and wagons, connected in order.
 The wagons will be automatically coupled to the workcart.
-Allowed values: `Locomotive`, `Workcart`, `WorkcartCovered`, `WagonA`, `WagonB`, `WagonC`, `WagonFuel`, `WagonLoot`, `WagonResource`,.
+Allowed values: `Locomotive`, `Sedan`, `Workcart`, `WorkcartCovered`, `WagonA`, `WagonB`, `WagonC`, `WagonFuel`, `WagonLoot`, `WagonResource`.
 To remove all train cars, run the command without specifying any train cars.
 - `aw.respawntrigger <id>` (alias: `awt.respawn`) -- Despawns and respawns the train for the specified trigger.
 When used at a tunnel trigger, trains will be respawned at all instances of the tunnel trigger.
 - `aw.addtriggercommand <id> <command>` (alias: `awt.addcmd`) -- Adds the specified command to the trigger. which will be executed whenever a train passes through the trigger.
 You can use the magic variable `$id` in the command which will be replaced by the primary workcart's Net ID.
 - `aw.removetriggercommand <id> <number>` (alias: `awt.removecmd`) -- Removes the specified command from the trigger.
 The command number will be 1, 2, 3, etc. and will be visible on the trigger info when using `aw.showtriggers`.